 If you like BIG numbers then you'll love this!

+This page explains the chances of getting freak hands of playing cards in games such as bridge and poker.
+If you prefer to play Bingo games, be sure to read some of the reviews here.
 In bridge you are dealt 13 cards, in poker you usually only work with five cards.
 There's more about poker hands here.
 You can also try your chances with mobile casino games.

 GAMES WITH 13 CARDS

 If you are dealt 13 cards, your chances of getting the following hands are:

 If you have four players receiving 13 cards each, these are the chances involved: